 How can I figure my personal macro goals?

-I previously used an online calculator for figuring macros, but this is the general guideline that is currently recommended by Ketovangelist.com: 20 carbs or less, 50-75 protein grams for women, 100-125 protein grams for men; and about two times as many fat grams as protein.
+The general guideline is 20 carbs or less, 50-75 protein grams for most women, 100-125 protein grams for most men; and about two times as many fat grams as protein.

 There’s really no way to tell the exact amount of macros that are right for every single person, but this is a good starting point.
 Be sure you eat when you’re hungry.
 And don’t eat if you’re not hungry, regardless of the macros.
 We’re learning to listen to our bodies and adjusting as we learn what works for each of us personally.